Skip to content

 if col.max_length == col.min_length:

-return mssql.BINARY(col.max_length)
+return mssql_dialect.BINARY(col.max_length)

-return mssql.VARBINARY(col.max_length)
+return mssql_dialect.VARBINARY(col.max_length)

 You may override this mapping by specifying a column type for any field in the model config.
 Custom column types are defined as sqlalchemy types and will be passed to the sqlalchemy.Column constructor as is.